Skip to content

 Tax preparation for the March 15th or April 15th return is not considered advance tax planning.
 It is merely tax compliance as opposed to voluntary tax reduction planning.

-Getting a head start could make you a lot happier in April, giving you a bigger refund or a smaller check to write to Uncle Sam.
+Getting a head start could make you a lot happier in April, potentially resulting in a bigger refund or a smaller check to write to Uncle Sam.
 By taking certain steps now, before the year draws to a close, you can reduce the size of your tax bill otherwise due when you file your return next year.

-At this time of year, it’s important for real estate investors, landlords, property owners and vacation owners to take advantage of tax saving opportunities.
+At this time of year, real estate investors, landlords, property owners, and vacation owners need to take advantage of tax-saving opportunities.
 Tax planning should be a priority so you can reap the rewards when tax filing time rolls around.
-Here are some year end tax strategies to use, but you must take action before December 31st, 2011.
+Here are some year-end tax strategies to use, but you must take action before December 31st.

 Rental Income

-Tax rates are at historically low rates right now, but that won’t always be the case.
 To prepare for any future tax hikes, you should accelerate any rental income by receiving January rental income in December.
-Income timing can be difficult though and you should consider its impact on various deductions.
+Income timing can be difficult, though, and you should consider its impact on various deductions.

 Rental Expenses

-You can accelerate many times of rental expenses such as: paying bills early and buying equipment or services needed for the rental property business.
-Your expenses can include: printing, memberships, insurance, real estate education, cell phone services and adverts.
-Don’t forget your largest deductible expense which is the mortage – you can prepay the January mortgage to increase your interest expenses.
-If you hire employees, you can also prepay social security, medicare and unemployment taxes.
+You can accelerate many types of rental expenses, such as paying bills early and buying equipment or services needed for the rental property business.
+Your expenses can include: printing, memberships, insurance, real estate education, cell phone services, and adverts.
+Don’t forget your largest deductible expense, which is the mortgage – you can prepay the January mortgage to increase your interest expenses.
+If you hire employees, you can also prepay social security, Medicare, and unemployment taxes.

-There’s not much of 2011 left and many people are scrambling to save whatever they can on their taxes.
-Yes, it’s quite possible to save a ton of money before the year is out and start 2012 fresh ready to focus on wealth building.
+There’s not much of the year left, and many people are scrambling to save whatever they can on their taxes.
+Yes, it’s quite possible to save a ton of money before the year is out and start the new year fresh, ready to focus on wealth building.

 Here are some strategies you can use to save those last minute bucks.

 1. Start a business.
 If you don’t already have a business, consider starting one before December 31st.
 You could convert your real estate practice into an LLC and get deductions for business expenses.
-Plus you can get some relief from Alternative Mininum Tax (AMT)
+Plus, you can get some relief from the Alternative Minimum Tax (AMT)

 2. Check your AMT status.
 AMT is catching more and more individuals.
 Those who happen to have significant deductions – those living in a state with a relatively high personal income tax rate and high real estate taxes – are vulnerable.
 The AMT makes year-end planning difficult and potentially dangerous if done in a vacuum.

-There are many features of the solo 401k that make it attractive to business owners:
+Many features of the solo 401 (k) make it attractive to business owners:

 Alternative Assets & Equity Investments